 Grant process

-The Secretary shall allocate funds to coastal states or National Estuarine Research Reserves under this section through a competitive grant process in accordance with guidelines that meet the following requirements:
+The Secretary shall allocate funds to coastal States or National Estuarine Research Reserves under this section through a competitive grant process in accordance with guidelines that meet the following requirements:

-The Secretary shall consult with the coastal state's coastal zone management program, any National Estuarine Research Reserve in that State, and the lead agency designated by the Governor for coordinating the implementation of this section (if different from the coastal zone management program).
+The Secretary shall consult with the coastal State's coastal zone management program, any National Estuarine Research Reserve in that State, and the lead agency designated by the Governor for coordinating the implementation of this section (if different from the coastal zone management program).

-Each participating coastal state, after consultation with local governmental entities and other interested stakeholders, shall identify priority conservation needs within the State, the values to be protected by inclusion of lands in the program, and the threats to those values that should be avoided.
+Each participating coastal State, in partnership with any National Estuarine Research Reserves within the state, local governmental entities and other interested stakeholders, shall identify priority conservation and community protection needs within the State, the values to be protected by inclusion of lands in the program, and the threats to those values that should be avoided.

+Each participating coastal State shall ensure that environmental justice impacts of the land acquisition, protection, and restoration are evaluated.

-Each participating coastal state shall to the extent practicable ensure that the acquisition of property or easements shall complement working waterfront needs.
+Each participating coastal State shall to the extent practicable ensure that the acquisition of property or easements shall complement working waterfront needs.

-The applicant shall identify the values to be protected by inclusion of the lands in the program, management activities that are planned and the manner in which they may affect the values identified, and any other information from the landowner relevant to administration and management of the land.
+The applicant shall identify the values to be protected by inclusion of the lands in the program, to include the value of ecosystem services, management activities that are planned and the manner in which they may affect the values identified, and any other information from the landowner relevant to administration and management of the land.

-Awards shall be based on demonstrated need for protection and ability to successfully leverage funds among participating entities, including Federal programs, regional organizations, State and other governmental units, landowners, corporations, or private organizations.
+Awards shall be based on demonstrated need for area protection or value of restoration and the ability to successfully leverage funds among participating entities, including Federal programs, regional organizations, State and other governmental units, landowners, corporations, or private organizations.

 The governor, or the lead agency designated by the governor for coordinating the implementation of this section, where appropriate in consultation with the appropriate local government, shall determine that the application is consistent with the State's or territory's approved coastal zone plan, program, and policies prior to submittal to the Secretary.

-Priority shall be given to lands described in subsection (a) that can be effectively managed and protected and that have significant ecological value.
+Priority shall be given to lands that:

+can be effectively managed and protected and that have significant conservation, recreation, ecological, historical, cultural, aesthetic, or community protection value, and

-Of the projects that meet the standard in subparagraph (A), priority shall be given to lands that—
+either

-are under an imminent threat of conversion to a use that will degrade or otherwise diminish their natural, undeveloped, or recreational state; and
+are under an imminent threat of conversion to a use that will degrade or otherwise diminish their natural, undeveloped, or recreational state;

-serve to mitigate the adverse impacts caused by coastal population growth in the coastal environment.
+serve to mitigate the adverse impacts caused by coastal population growth in the coastal environment; or

-In developing guidelines under this section, the Secretary shall consult with coastal states, other Federal agencies, and other interested stakeholders with expertise in land acquisition and conservation procedures.
+are under threat due to climate change or may serve to mitigate the adverse impacts of climate change such as habitat migration corridors and habitats with demonstrated high carbon sequestration potential such as marshes, peatlands, coastal forests, mangroves, and submerged aquatic vegetation..
+In developing guidelines under this section, the Secretary shall consult with coastal States, other Federal agencies, and other interested stakeholders with expertise in land acquisition and conservation procedures.

-Eligible coastal states or National Estuarine Research Reserves may allocate grants to local governments or agencies eligible for assistance under section 1455a(e) of this title.
+Eligible coastal States or National Estuarine Research Reserves may allocate grants to local governments or agencies eligible for assistance under section 1455a(e) of this title.

-The Secretary shall develop performance measures that the Secretary shall use to evaluate and report on the program's effectiveness in accomplishing its purposes, and shall submit such evaluations to Congress triennially.
+The Secretary shall develop performance measures that the Secretary shall use to evaluate and report on the program's effectiveness in accomplishing its purposes, and shall make this information publicly available.

 Limitations and private property protections